Rates of convergence for the three state contact process in one dimension: Preliminaries

 \section{Preliminaries}

-Graphical representations, introduced by Harris \cite{H78}, are an important tool in the study of particle systems which aids visualizing their imbeding in space-time.
-Here it is intended for constructing three state contact processes with parameters $(\lambda,\mu)$ and contact processes with parameter $\mu$, started from different configurations at different times, on the same probability space.
-Abundant use of this representation will be made in proofs below.
+Graphical representations, also termed as percolation substructures \cite{Griff}, were introduced by Harris \cite{H78} in 1978 and are an important tool in the study of particle systems that aids visualizing their imbeding in space-time by a random graph.
+Here it is intended for constructing three state contact processes with parameters $(\lambda,\mu)$ as well as contact processes with parameter $\mu$ started from different configurations at different times on the same probability space.
+Abundant use of this representation is made in the proofs below.

 Suppose that $\mu > \lambda$ and, for all integer $x$ and $y=x-1, x+1$, let $\{T_{n}^{(x,y)}, n\geq1 \}$ and $\{U_{n}^{(x,y)}, n\geq1\}$ be the event times of Poisson processes at rates $\lambda$ and $\mu-\lambda$ respectively.
 (The case that $\lambda>\mu$ is similar by considering Poisson processes at rates $\mu$ and $\lambda-\mu$ instead).
 Let also $\{S_{n}^{x}, n\geq 1\}$ be the event times of a Poisson process at rate $1$.
 All Poisson processes introduced are independent.